tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 .. note::

    Foolscap TubIDs are 20 bytes (SHA1 digest of the certificate).
-   They are presented with base32 encoding at a length of 32 bytes.
+   They are encoded with Base32 for a length of 32 bytes.
    SPKI information discussed here is 32 bytes (SHA256 digest).
-   They will present in base32 as 52 bytes. https://tools.ietf.org/html/rfc7515#appendix-C may prove a better (more compact) choice for encoding the information into a fURL.
-   It will encode 32 bytes into merely 43...
-   We could also choose to reduce the hash size of the SPKI information through use of another cryptographic hash (replacing sha256).
+   They would be encoded in Base32 for a length of 52 bytes.
+   `base64url`_ provides a more compact encoding of the information while remaining URL-compatible.
+   This would encode the SPKI information for a length of merely 43 bytes.
+   SHA1,
+   the current Foolscap hash function, is not a practical choice at this time due to advances made in `attacking SHA1`_.
+   The selection of a safe hash function with output smaller than SHA256 could be the subject of future improvements.
    A 224 bit hash function (SHA3-224, for example) might be suitable - improving the encoded length to 38 bytes.
-   Or we could stick with the Foolscap digest function - SHA1.

 Transition